Ankr-network/ankr-docs/pages/staking/for-integrators/oracles/pancakeswap-oracle.md

   * `price1Cumulative` — cumulative price of the other asset in a pair.

 ### Actual workflow
-To get the ankrBNB (ex-aBNBc)–BUSD TWAP price, the user calls the `peek()` method of aBNBc oracle.
+To get the ankrBNB–BUSD TWAP price, the user calls the `peek()` method of aBNBc oracle.
 The aBNBc oracle runs the following logic inside:
-1. Call the sliding window oracle to first obtain the ankrBNB (ex-aBNBc)–BNB price.
+1. Call the sliding window oracle to first obtain the ankrBNB–BNB price.
 The sliding window oracle calculates the price:
    1. Obtain the current `timestamp`, `price0Cumulative`, and `price1Cumulative` from PancakeSwap, and the oldest observation from the array of stored observations.
 In our example, it's the one stored 6 hours ago.
-   2. Calculate the TWAP price for the ankrBNB (ex-aBNBc)–BNB:
+   2. Calculate the TWAP price for the ankrBNB–BNB:
       1. For token0 in the pair, the TWAP price = (currentPrice0Cumulative - oldestPrice0Cumulative) / (currentTimestamp - oldestTimestamp).
       2. For token1 the pair, the TWAP price = (currentPrice1Cumulative - oldestPrice1Cumulative) / (currentTimestamp - oldestTimestamp).
-   3. Return the current ankrBNB (ex-aBNBc)–BNB price to aBNBc oracle.
+   3. Return the current ankrBNB–BNB price to aBNBc oracle.
 2. Call the sliding window oracle to second obtain the BNB-BUSD price.
 The sliding window oracle calculates the price:
    1. Obtain the current `timestamp`, `price0Cumulative`, and `price1Cumulative` from PancakeSwap, and the oldest observation from the array of stored observations.
 In our example, it's the one stored 6 hours ago.
    2. Calculate the TWAP price for the BNB–BUSD:
       1. For token0 in the pair, the TWAP price = (currentPrice0Cumulative - oldestPrice0Cumulative) / (currentTimestamp - oldestTimestamp).
       2. For token1 the pair, the TWAP price = (currentPrice1Cumulative - oldestPrice1Cumulative) / (currentTimestamp - oldestTimestamp).
    3. Return the current BNB–BUSD price to aBNBc oracle.
-3. Return the current ankrBNB (ex-aBNBc)–BUSD price to the user.
+3. Return the current ankrBNB–BUSD price to the user.

 If you need more details on cumulative prices and TWAP oracles, refer to the [Uniswap oracles documentation](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/oracles).